alanbenju/descentraland-ui/README.md

 ## Setup

-1. Run `cp .env.example .env` and fill the environment variables
+1. Run `cp .env.example .env` and fill the environment variables.
 2. Run `npm install`
 3. Run `npm start`

 You will also need to setup a local ethereum development environment and deploy the Dummy Token there, to do that [follow these instructions](https://github.com/decentraland/dummy-token#setup).

+## Dummy token
+Network used for testing: Rinkeby
+Address of Dummy token: 0x0Ad1Af00fc994Ff1a731D60836F1aBb3dB5255AF